stackbit-projects/kind-elm-b488a/content/pages/index.md

     align: center
     background_color: none
     subtitle: >-
-      At Ease is a web-based and mobile app that helps victims & victims of domestic violence, It constitutes varied courses that help in understanding domestic violence and how to respond to it
+      At Ease is a web-based and mobile app that helps victims & survivors of domestic violence, It constitutes of varied courses that help in understanding domestic violence and how to respond to it
   - type: form_section
     content: >-